dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 and accelerate our transformation, we'll need to utilize a bit of social engineering.
 Instead of

-- math for 'scoring' the health of a persons social graph, in an anonymous way
+- math for 'scoring' the health of a person's local social graph and local financial graph. is it possible to do this in an anonymous way?

 - For america, we need democracy and capitalism. **America needs democracy because of the general protections on an individual's